-Only the anterior branches (lingual, facial, and maxillary arteries) will be concisely explained here and in the following head chapter (Figs. 4-19,20).
+Only the anterior branches (lingual, facial, and maxillary arteries) will be explained here and in the following head chapter (Figs. 4-19,20).

-The facial artery proceeds inside the mandible running alongside the lingual artery, and exits the mandible to approach the medial angle of the eye.
-Once the facial artery reaches the medial angle of the eye, it is know as the angular artery.
+Once the facial artery reaches the medial angle of eye, it is known as the angular artery.

 Fig. 3-29.
 External jugular vein, its tributaries.

 A representative cutaneous vein in the neck is the external jugular vein, which is formed by the unification of the posterior auricular vein and the retromandibular vein.
-The posterior auricular vein and the posterior auricular artery (Fig. 3-28) physically run alongside one another.
+The posterior auricular vein and artery (Fig. 3-28) physically run alongside one another.
 The retromandibular vein is present lateral to the main trunk of external carotid artery (Figs. 3-28, 4-4).

 The anterior jugular vein is a tributary of the external jugular vein.
 The external jugular vein is a tributary of the subclavian vein (Fig. 3-30).

 Fig. 3-30.
 Tributaries of the superior vena cava.

 On each side, the subclavian vein (Figs. 3-11,29) meets the internal jugular vein (Fig. 4-10) to form the brachiocephalic vein.
 The bilateral brachiocephalic veins join to become the superior vena cava.
-The superior vena cava is shifted to the right as will be clear during dissection (Fig. 5-13).
+The superior vena cava is shifted to the right to approach the right atrium (Fig. 5-13).

 The external and internal jugular veins have different patterns from the external and internal carotid arteries (Fig. 3-27).
 If they had same pattern, the different terms (jugular, carotid) with the same meaning (neck) would not be used.

 The junction of subclavian and internal jugular veins is the site into which right lymphatic duct and thoracic duct drain.
-The right lymphatic duct, which is very short, is formed by the jugular lymphatic trunk (from the head and the neck) (Fig. 3-31), the subclavian lymphatic trunk (from the upper limb) (Fig. 2-21), and the bronchomediastinal lymphatic trunk (from the thorax) (Fig. 5-38).
-On the left side, the three lymphatic trunks join the thoracic duct (Fig. 6-47).
+The right lymphatic duct, which is very short, is formed by the jugular lymphatic trunk (from the head and neck) (Fig. 3-31), the subclavian lymphatic trunk (from the upper limb) (Fig. 2-21), and the bronchomediastinal lymphatic trunk (from the thorax) (Fig. 5-38).
+On the left side, the three lymphatic trunks join the thoracic duct (Fig. 6-49).

 Fig. 3-31.
 Lymph drainage of neck.